-These are listed in Appendix C: Product versions on page 20.
+These are listed in Appendix C: Product versions on page 19.

-■ The effectiveness of anti-malware security suites varies widely.

-Every product except one was compromised at least twice.
-The most effective protected against between 96 to 98 per cent of threats, while the least effective (Microsoft System Center Endpoint Protection) was compromised by 41 per cent of the threats.

-■ Blocking malicious sites based on reputation is an effective approach.
+- The effectiveness of anti-malware security suites tested was very high, with one exception.
+Most products were compromised at least once but half protected against 99 100 per cent of the threats.
+The least effective (Microsoft System Center Endpoint Protection) was in a league of its own, being compromised by 38 per cent of the threats. - Blocking malicious sites based on reputation is an effective approach.

 Those products that prevented users from visiting the malicious sites in the first place gained a significant advantage.
-If the malware can't download onto the victim's computer then the anti-malware software faces less of an ongoing challenge.

-■ Some anti-malware programs are too harsh when evaluating legitimate software
+If the malware can't download onto the victim's computer then the anti-malware software faces less of an ongoing challenge. - Most anti-malware programs were accurate when handling legitimate software